Copyright © by Don MacLaren

 Author's note: The following story, "The Jocks, the Jets, the Grubbies and the Ghosts of the Past," has been altered from the original published version.
 All edits made since publication are completely my responsibility.

 The Jocks, the Jets, the Grubbies and the Ghosts of the Past

 When I was a sophomore at East Grand Rapids High School there was a very beautiful, young woman who taught the English class I took.
-She had been Miss Ohio, and was often the object of my 15-year-old sexual fantasies.
+A friend of mine told me she had been Miss Ohio; she was often the object of my 15-year-old sexual fantasies.
 Her class came right after a 75-minute lunch break we had.
 One day in February, before Miss Ohio's class, three friends and I went to some woods nearby and passed around a fifth of whiskey, drinking it straight between about five or six bowls of marijuana as a snowstorm began to rage.
 We finished the bottle of whiskey just in time to get back to school, chewing gum and managing to drop Visine in our eyes on the way - despite the snow falling in our faces.
 One of the guys that had been partying with us felt sick in the class, and Miss Ohio led him to the bathroom whereupon he puked, then went home for the day.